2.0 (film): Development

 The commercial success of Enthiran (2010) prompted the makers of the film to immediately consider making a sequel.
 By March 2011, the original film's cinematographer, Rathnavelu, revealed that initial pre-production work on a sequel had begun with the same technical team.
 S. Shankar, the director of Enthiran, moved on to work on Nanban (2012) and I (2015) and planned to reunite with the same producers as the original was released, with Shankar revealing that he was unsure if the film "will happen at all" during an interview in 2014.
 While finishing the production of I, Shankar drafted the scripts of three more feature films, including a sequel to Enthiran.

 Pre-production work for the film had reportedly started in June 2015 with Lyca Productions deciding to finance the project.
 Along with Shankar and Rajinikanth, composer A. R. Rahman and editor Anthony remained on the development team for the sequel, while Jeyamohan was added to write the screenplay.
 Shankar also began briefing the film's art director T. Muthuraj and visual effects supervisor V. Srinivas Mohan about their involvement in the film.
 Shankar had initially inquired about K. V. Anand's availability.
 This was before Nirav Shah joined the technical team as a cinematographer in mid-2015 and visited specialist studios in the United States to research filming methods for 3D shoots.

 Jeyamohan finished work on the script of the film in September 2015 and revealed that the story would be a direct continuation of the 2010 film, with filming only set to start following the completion of Rajinikanth's commitments in Kabali (2016).
 The original film's screenplay writer, Madhan Karky, helped Jeyamohan on some of the more technical dialogue in the script.
 While the film does include characters and references to events from its predecessor, it is primarily a standalone sequel.
-A press release coinciding with the start of the film's shoot also revealed that Resul Pookutty would handle sound designing, Legacy Effects would take care of animatronics work and Mary E. Vogt would design special costumes.
-Stunt choreographer Kenny Bates and visual effects specialists John Hughes and Walt Jones of Tau Films were also signed to work on the film.
 Unadjusted for inflation, 2.0 was the most expensive Indian film at the time of its release.